 Rick Melvoin spent his entire career in the world of education.
 A graduate of Harvard College, with an M.A. and Ph.D. in history from the University of Michigan, he served as a teacher, coach, theater director, dormitory resident and, in time, history department chair and dean of studies at Deerfield Academy.

 After five years as assistant dean of admissions and financial aid at Harvard, he became head of school at Belmont Hill School (United States) and served there for 25 years.
 His experience in working with schools and boards runs deep.
 He was elected to the Board of Overseers at Harvard; he also served on the boards of The Winsor School, The Haverford School (United States), and The Epiphany School.
 He also has served as president of the boards of IBSC and The Headmasters Association.

 Currently he chairs the Governance Committee as a member of the board of Facing History and Ourselves and chairs the Program Committee for The Steppingstone Foundation.

 He has served on several boards and associations, most notably as the chair of the Academic Services committee of the National Association of Independent Schools and Independent School’s editorial board, and as the president of IBSC.
 He was the co-investigator of the Klingenstein Programs at Teachers College, Columbia University, a professor at Madison Area Technical College, and an adjunct at the University of Delaware.
-Service on school boards include The Asheville School, Roxbury Latin School (United States), and Tower Hill School, and associations include the Mid-South Association of Independent Schools, the Association of Independent Schools in Greater Washington, and the Association of Independent Schools in Maryland.
+Wilson has served on school boards for The Asheville School, Roxbury Latin School (United States), and Tower Hill School, as well as on the boards of the Mid-South Association of Independent Schools, the Association of Independent Schools in Greater Washington, and the Association of Independent Schools in Maryland.

 Wilson has also authored of a number of articles and short stories, three books on education, a collection of essays and homilies, and a novel.